DLTK/models/fetal_brain_segmentation_mri/README.md

 ![Exemplary segmentations](example.png)

 ### Contact and referencing this work
-If there are any issues please contact the corresponding author of this implementation, rather than the DLTK maintainers.
+If there are any issues please contact the corresponding author of this implementation.
 If you employ this model in your work, please refer to this citation of the [paper](https://arxiv.org/abs/1606.01100), which contains more detailed information on the implementation than the original.
 ```
 @article{rajchl2016learning,
   title={Learning under distributed weak supervision},